Sylius/Sylius/bundles/general/overriding_validation.rst

     </constraint-mapping>

-You also need to configure the new validati on group in ``app/config/config.yml``.
+You also need to configure the new validation group in ``app/config/config.yml``.

 .. code-block:: yaml